e-cerenankara/simplified-morgan-algorithm/README.md

 # Simplified Morgan Algorithm for V2000 MOL Files

 This repository contains a Python implementation of the Morgan algorithm for canonical atom labeling of molecular graphs.
-The implementation is designed to be minimal, self-contained, and focused onnthe core algorithmic logic without external dependencies.
+The implementation is designed to be minimal, self-contained, and focused on the core algorithmic logic without external dependencies.
 ---
 # Features
 - Canonical atom labeling using the Morgan algorithm